GeraintPratten/sciml-workshop-v3/course_3.0_with_solutions/LARGE-SCALE/large_scale_resources.md

 ## Accessing PEARL

 You will receive three files:
- - `tmpXXX.ppk` is the private key file for ssh if you are on a Windows machine.
  - `tmpXXX` is the private key file for ssh if you are on a Mac or Linux machine.
+ - `tmpXXX.ppk` is the private key file for ssh if you are on a Windows machine using Putty.
  - `passphrase.txt` is the password for your ssh private key which you will need to enter when prompted.